Ballantynes fire: Background

 Ballantynes is a Christchurch department store that traces its origins back to a millinery and drapery business that began in the front room of a Cashel Street residence in 1854.
-After being named Dunstable House and going through various of owners and buildings as it grew, it was purchased by John Ballantyne in 1872.
+After being named Dunstable House and going through various owners and buildings as it grew, it was purchased by John Ballantyne in 1872.
 The business was managed as a series of partnerships involving Ballantyne family members until the company formed as J. Ballantyne & Co. in 1920.

-From its humble beginnings the Ballantyne's business expanded until, by 1947, it occupied 80 m of street front in Cashel Street, 50 m in Colombo Street and another 21 m in Lichfield Street.
+The Ballantynes business expanded until, by 1947, it occupied 80 m of street front in Cashel Street, 50 m in Colombo Street and another 21 m in Lichfield Street.
 This prime corner site covered approximately an acre, which contained seven conjoined buildings - six of which had three or more hardwood floors - that were interconnected on multiple levels by large passageways between the buildings to allow staff and customers to move freely about the store.

-By the time of the fire, Ballantyne's was widely known as the queen of department stores in the city.
-The showrooms, fitting rooms, art gallery and sumptuous tearooms catered to the elite of Canterbury.
-The business was owned and managed by two brothers who were of the Ballantyne family.
+By the time of the fire, the showrooms, fitting rooms, art gallery and sumptuous tearooms catered to the elite of Canterbury.
+The business was owned and managed by two brothers of the Ballantyne family.

-While its exterior was a dignified Italianate facade, there were issues in the interior.
+While its exterior was a dignified Italianate façade, there were issues in the interior.
 The store's interior partitions had untreated soft wood-fibre linings that had been permitted by the Christchurch City Council contrary to its own bylaws.
 Due to the quantity of clothes made on the premises, the buildings were classified as factory buildings, which helped them to pass a Labour Department inspection in 1943.
 Two of the buildings had been constructed before fire escapes became a mandatory requirement, and the Fire Brigade had not directed the owners to install them despite a 1930 bylaw requiring it to do so.

 Fire protection was provided by manual fire extinguishers, although staff were not formally trained in their use.
 There were manually operated fire doors that could be closed across the openings between buildings.
 Klaxons that had been installed during the Second World War and the Vigilant sprinkler fire alarm in one building had not been maintained and both were eventually removed.
 Although the store had held evacuation drills during wartime, these had ended when hostilities ceased.
 There was no emergency evacuation plan and evacuation was left to the initiative of individual department heads.
-Many staff only knew the layout of their own workrooms and were unaware of alternative egress routes.
+Many staff only knew the layout of their own workrooms and were unaware of alternative ways out of the building.

-At the time of the fire, Ballantynes employed 458 people, over 300 of whom were women.
+At the time of the fire, Ballantynes employed 458 people.
 Many of these workers worked on the upper floors in various back-office departments.
 The company claimed after the fire that around 250 to 300 customers were inside the building when smoke was first seen coming from a cellar, many of whom were not inside the showrooms but inside the elaborate neoclassical tearooms on an upper floor, having afternoon tea while listening to a string trio.